-Phyllis continues to follow her version of The Sherry Brescia's Diet-simply avoiding starches and protein foods during the same meal-and she rarely feels ill.
-If she strays too far from the diet, GI symptoms return and her husband does all the grocery shopping (I made that up).
+Last I checked, and following over seven years in remission, Phyllis continues to follow her version of The Sherry Brescia's Diet-simply avoiding starches and protein foods during the same meal.
+And she rarely feels ill.
+If she strays too far from the diet, GI symptoms return, and her husband does all the grocery shopping (I made that up).
 Needless to say, she seldom strays.
-She has managed her Crohn's symptoms by diet for now over seven years.
-Way to go Phyllis!
+Way to go, Phyllis!
 And she did this all without the use of medications.
-This is quite as story, but there is more.

-Phyllis's gastroenterologist was so impressed with her response to the diet, he actually suggested it to a few of his other patients who reportedly achieved similar results.
+This is quite the story, but there is more.
+Phyllis's gastroenterologist was so impressed with her response to the diet that he suggested it to a few of his other patients who reportedly followed the diet and achieved similar results.
 But there is even more!

-Approximately five years after her Crohn's diagnosis, Phyllis decided it was time for a follow-up colonoscopy.
+Approximately five years after receiving her Crohn's diagnosis, Phyllis decided it was time for a follow-up colonoscopy.
 This time, it was performed by a new gastroenterologist (her previous gastroenterologist had moved on).
 Shortly after the procedure ended, the new gastroenterologist reported his findings: "Your colon is completely healthy!
 There are no signs that you ever had Crohn's."
-(Actually, after reviewing the images of the original colonoscopy, performed some five years earlier, he had great difficulty in believing that this was the same colon he had just scoped.)
+(Actually, after reviewing the images of the original colonoscopy, performed some five years earlier, he told Phyllis he had great difficulty in believing that this was the same colon he had just scoped.)

-I learned a few things of relevance when I interviewed Phyllis.
-She had been a vegetarian all her life, she was lactose intolerant and avoided milk, and later in life avoided wheat products-all factors that may have helped her over the years in her battle against Crohn's.
-But clearly, it was The Sherry Brescia's Diet that allowed Phyllis to achieve success.
+I learned a few things of relevance while interviewing Phyllis.
+She had been a vegetarian all her life, she was lactose intolerant and avoided milk, and later in life avoided wheat products-all factors that may have helped her over the years hold back full-blown Crohn's.
+But clearly, it was The Sherry Brescia's Diet that allowed Phyllis to achieve remission.